Frequently Asked Questions

 How does the Standard interface with other existing voluntary targets such as LETI/RIBA 2030 Climate Challenge targets etc?

-The Standard is the most thorough attempt by industry to set science-based NZC limits and targets for UK buildings.
-The limits and targets defined within the Standard will reflect the most up-to-date knowledge and expertise on what's needed to remain within 1.5°C warming scenario.
+The Standard is the industry's first unified definition for Net Zero Carbon Aligned buildings.
+The limits and targets defined within the Standard reflect the most up-to-date knowledge and expertise on what's needed to remain within a 1.5°C warming scenario.

-It is likely that following the publication of the Standard, other voluntary schemes, such as the RIBA 2030 Climate Challenge will be updated to align with the UK NZCBS target trajectories.
+Now that the Standard has been published, its predecessors (other voluntary schemes, such as the RIBA 2030 Climate Challenge) are intended to be updated to align with the Standard's requirements.

 20